 “Hello, anxiety, my old friend.
 I’ve come to talk with you again.
 But today is different.
 Today I am not going to resist the way you make me feel.
 I am defenseless right now and I give you full permission to do whatever you desire with me.
 You are free to make me feel nauseous, light headed, churn and upset my stomach, constrict my chest, make me feel unreal, and cause a high degree of fear in me.
 I am open and completely accepting of the sensations, thoughts, emotions, and feelings that you produce.
 You are welcome to stay as long as you want.”

-Whenever I repeat these words to myself in the midst of a strong current of anxiety, I feel as if more space has opened up inside me and I start to feel lighter.
-However, the anxiety will not magically disappear right away.
+Whenever I repeat these words to myself in the midst of a strong current of anxiety, I feel as if more space has opened up inside me and a weight seems to be lifted off of me.
+However, the anxiety does not magically disappear right away.
 This is not a magic mantra to instantly dissolve anxiety.
 It is not some reverse psychological trick to rid yourself of fear.
 You will still feel all the symptoms of anxiety, especially if you have been fighting it for years.
 But slowly, over time, after being open to these feelings, you’ll start to notice that the intensity of these feelings gradually reduces.
 You will feel the uneasiness, but you won’t suffer unnecessarily.
 This approach reduces your hypervigilance towards anxiety and you start to worry less every day.
 Your level of caring and pre-planning for your next encounter with anxiety decreases dramatically.
 This frees you up mentally and emotionally giving you the much needed time to take up long-forgotten activities of interest.
 Indulging in those can also help you forget about your worries and connect more with life.
 Wouldn’t you want that?